-If Virginia pursues an automatic expungement process, it should not establish any would need to be example, is the ligibility criteria other than the specific offense.
-For example, some states punged in the future. have limited expungement to offenses where the person possessed under a specific amount of marijuana, or excluded offenses from being expunged if they were associated with a violent crime.
+If Virginia pursues an automatic expungement process, it should not establish any additional eligibility criteria other than the specific offense.
+For example, some states have limited expungement to offenses where the person possessed under a specific amount of marijuana, or excluded offenses from being expunged if they were associated with a violent crime.
 While these additional criteria seem reasonable, they would likely not be practicable in an automatic expungement process.
 The data needed to verify additional criteria may not be recorded or linked in Virginia's criminal record systems.
 Consequently, adding criteria could greatly increase the complexity and time required to complete automatic expungement.
 Other states that have tried to use additional eligibility criteria have experienced these difficulties (Case Study 4-1).